 Although there is often a lot of red tape and requirements as far as background checks, proof of insurance, and proof of income, finding a visa that’s right for you is not difficult.

-Argentina offers visitors a chance to extend their tourist visa by 90 days.
+Argentina offers visitors a chance to extend their tourist visas by 90 days.
 To do this, visitors must go to the Buenos Aires Immigration Office and complete a few forms and pay a small fee.

 Many people choose to skip this process and travel to nearby Brazil, Uruguay, Chile, or Paraguay to renew their 90-day visas.
 This is not a viable long-term option and will inevitably make the Argentine authorities suspicious.